naturalis/HTS-barcode-checker/README.md

 		input data in FASTA format

 	-o <output file>, --output_file <output file>
-		results file in CSV format
+		results file in CSV format. if '-' is provided, output is to STDOUT

 	-cd <db file> [<db file> ...], --CITES_db <db file> [<db file> ...] one or more database (CSV) files with CITES-listed taxon identifiers